2019 Teaching Social Activism Conference: Building Tomorrow

 Teacher Advisory Group

-We work with a group of educators to help review Conference submissions and suggest ideas for sessions and activities.
-Interested in joining this year's Teacher Advisory Group?
+Each year a group of educators reviews submissions and suggests ideas for sessions and activities.
+This year's group is now complete.
+Interested in joining or learning more about our teacher advisory group for future conferences?
 Email email@example.com to learn more.